Quickstart

 2. Verify services

 Section titled “2.
-Verify services”docker compose psConfirm db, api, worker, titiler, and frontend show as running /
+Verify services”docker compose psConfirm db, api, worker, titiler, frontend, and backup show as running /

 3. First login